Daily call with Giovanna and Karol

 - Wes and I talked about a different way of transporting routing information between processes - an in-memory database on each computer that has super-fast replication between the nodes.
 This would be extremely useful for monitoring, even if it doesn't turn out to be fast enough for routing.
 I sent an email to Giles Barr at Oxford to mention this as a possible area of collaboration between UK and Fermilab folks on DUNE DAQ back-end software.
 I'll also file an Idea Issue.

-#5 Updated by Kurt Biery 12 months ago
+#5 Updated by Kurt Biery over 2 years ago

 Notes from 27-July-2018; Wes, Ron, Karol